frederic-perez/AmE-dictionary/data/dictionary.md

 __megalomanic__ _adj_ Suffering from megalomania.
 __megillah__ _n_ _slang_ A tediously detailed or embroidered account: _told us the whole megillah._
 __meh__
+__meiosis__ _n_ As a rhetorical device, meiosis means using euphemism to minimize the importance or significance of something.
+Example: We must put an end to this peculiar institution. (“Peculiar institution” is a euphemism for slavery.)
 __melancholy<sup>1</sup>__ _n_
 __melancholy<sup>2</sup>__ _adj_ :three::astonished::hammer: _A melancholy man._
 __mélange__ _n_